Rasool6/taskByCanade.net_rasool/README.md

-Here's a sample `README.md` text based on your requirements:

----

 # Android Task Application

 This project is an Android application developed to implement a Figma design while incorporating various authentication methods.
 Below is a summary of the features and technologies used.